Andrew Stevenson Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA across all league pitching staffs (3.78).
+- The Rays' 3.78 team ERA ranks third among all league pitching staffs.

-- Rays pitchers combine to surrender the first-fewest home runs in baseball (150 total, one per game).
+- Rays pitchers combine to allow the first-fewest home runs in baseball (152 total, one per game).

-- In his most recent time out on Wednesday, the right-hander tossed six innings against the Boston Red Sox, allowing one earned run while surrendering three hits.
+- In his most recent time out on Thursday, the right-hander threw eight innings against the Seattle Mariners, giving up one earned run while surrendering five hits.

+- In 24 games this season, the 27-year-old has a 4.29 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.